LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 an object or a category, is a *module name*, not a *file specification* (also be aware that Prolog modules are sometimes defined in files with names that differ from the module names).
-As loading a Prolog module varies between Prolog systems, the actual loading directive or goal is usually done by the application :term:`loader file`.
+As loading a Prolog module varies between Prolog systems, the actual loading directive or goal is preferably done by the application :term:`loader file`.
 An advantage of this approach is that it contributes to a clean separation between *loading* and *using* a resource with the loader file being the central point that loads all